Entle/action-pagerduty-alert/README.md

     resolve: true
 ```

-Customizing the logic within the `if` configs allows for more complex page and resolution behavior.
+Adding both steps to your job will create an alert when the job fails, and resolve the job when it succeeds.
+Using `${{ github.workflow }}` for `pagerduty-dedup-key` (or any other key that is unique per-workflow) allows multiple jobs that each trigger and resolve alerts independently, while customizing the logic within the `if` configs allows for more complex page and resolution behavior.